mauberti-bc/sims-docs/docs/getting-started/create-survey.md

 Survey dates intend to capture the time period during which you actively worked towards achieving your Project's objectives, not your precise sampling time periods.
 The type of work that you do might influence how you interpret Survey start and end dates:

 - If you collected all data during one fieldwork trip, your Survey start and end dates might be when you arrived at and departed from your fieldwork destination.
-- If you collected data during multiple nearby-in-time fieldwork trips, your Survey start and end dates might be the start of your first trip and end of your last trip.
+- If you collected data during multiple fieldwork trips in quick succession, your Survey start and end dates might be the start of your first trip and end of your last trip.
 - If you collected data during multiple but very distinct fieldwork trips, consider creating multiple Surveys in the same Project.

 If your Survey is ongoing, you can leave the end date blank.
 Remember to update this information when you are ready.